ai4netzero/ReactiveDissolution/README.md

 python train.py --model_name tau --dataset_path <path/to/your/dataset> --ckpt_prefix tau_level_2 --model_list <path/to/level/0> <path/to/level/1> > train_level_2.log
 ```

+By default, the extra input features are always included.
+If one wants to disable them, just add the option "--extra-features False" to the command line

 > [!IMPORTANT]
 > Make sure that the general settings and the model parameters are exactly the same for all levels.

 ## Evaluation & Visualization

 After you train your deep learning model, along with all levels for the iterative stacking strategy, the results can be visualized on [this Jupyter notebook](view_results.ipynb).

-Alternatively, you can run the notebook using the pre-trained models avaiable in this repository.
+Alternatively, you can run the notebook using the [pre-trained models](pretrained_models) avaiable in this repository.

 ## Acknowledgements